 This type of internal radiotherapy treatment uses radioactive wires, tubes and needles.
-It is used for a number of different types of cancer.
+Radioactive wires can treat a range of cancer, such as breast and mouth cancer.

 It is not a common treatment but is sometimes used for cancer in the: